 Since 2012, we have been working in the Dodoma region of Tanzania.
 This central region contains the capital city of Dodoma.
 We have been involved in three villages here: Mapinduzi, Mkutani and Chamhawi.
 This semi-arid region, despite two “rainy seasons” per year, is the driest part of the country.
 The income of the people living in these rural areas is dependent upon the success of their crops.
 For the last few years, there have been drought conditions and hence very little income realized.
 In addition, none of these villages were connected to electricity, water or paved roads.
 EWB Boston has made significant progress in all of these villages where we coordinate with the village leaders, water committees and local government to understand how we can best partner with them.

 In Mapinduzi, multiple breaks in the system have been repaired and the old mechanical pump replaced with a new submersible electrical pump and generator.
 Cost per liter of water is of utmost concern and in October 2017 we installed a solar powered borehole pump to eliminate the cost of fuel and the burden of transporting fuel down dirt roads from the capital.
-Although the initial cost of solar equipment is cost is relatively high, maintenance cost will also be drastically reduced.
+Although the initial cost of solar equipment is higher, maintenance cost will also be drastically reduced.
 A rainwater catchment system for the Mapinduzi dispensary was also designed by EWB and built with labor and materials donated by the villagers.

 - Agricultural Engineering